lorandme/task-manager/README.md

+# Task Manager

-A simple To-Do List web application built with HTML, CSS, and JavaScript.
-This app allows users to add and remove tasks.
+An advanced task management web application built with HTML, CSS, and JavaScript.

-Features
+## Features

+- Create, edit, and delete tasks
+- Mark tasks as complete
+- Set priority levels (Low, Medium, High)
+- Categorize tasks (Work, Personal, Study, Shopping, General)
-    Add and remove tasks
+- Add due dates to tasks
+- Filter tasks by status, priority, and category
+- Search tasks by text

-    Tasks persist across page reloads using localStorage
+- Persistent storage using localStorage
+- Fully responsive design for all devices

-Technologies Used
+## Technologies Used

-    HTML: Structure and content

-    CSS: Styling and layout

-    JavaScript: Interactivity (task management and localStorage)
+- HTML
+- CSS
+- JavaScript
+- localStorage API for data persistence

-Future Plans
+## Future Plans

-I’m currently learning Angular and plan to refactor this app using Angular in the future for a more dynamic experience.
+I'm planning to learn Angular and to refactor this application using the framework to enhance functionality.

+## Project Structure

+- `index.html` - Main HTML structure
+- `style.css` - All styling and responsive design
+- `script.js` - JavaScript functionality